Chapter 11:

 Kaya was in no condition to reflect on what she just responded with.

 Sy couldn’t say anything.
 Neither of them were able to reflect.
 Sy was stuck in the moment.
 The shattering, painful moment.
-But he wasn’t mature enough to realize that Kaya wasn’t mad with him.
+But he wasn’t mature enough to realize that Kaya wasn’t mad at him.
 It didn’t change much though.
 All he could do was walk off and go back to camp.

 After Sy left, Kaya laid there, mud in hair.
 The crying stopped as she stared at the sky and thought to herself.

-‘I need to take a fucking shower.’
+‘I need to take a shower.’

 ______________________________________________________________________________

 I spotted Kaya talking to Dominic from across the burnt out campfire.
-Her hair seemed less messed up than normal with one of her longer strands resting resting on her shoulder.
+Her hair seemed less messed up than normal with one of her longer strands resting on her shoulder.
 She seemed to be worried about something.
 If possible, I would have liked to help.

 “Kaya.
 Where were you?”